Galapagos & Peru Adventure

 Get ready for an unforgettable day exploring the depths of the jungle!
 Set out on a half-day trek guided by local experts on the area's flora and fauna.
 Learn from your guides about the medicinal and practical uses for some of the plants that grow here, which Indigenous people have been studying and using for thousands of years.
 On your walk, keep an eye out for rainbow macaws and butterflies, and listen for the barking call of the peccaries and chattering of monkeys that call the jungle home.
 This part of the Amazon is also known to house capybaras, giant otters and jabirus, so keep your eyes peeled for these exotic creatures.
 Return to the lodge for lunch and some free time to relax.
 Once the sun goes down, venture out on a night walk in search of some of the jungle's nocturnal inhabitants (caimans, jaguars and anacondas).

 Leave behind the natural wonders of the Amazon for the man-made wonders of Cusco.
 Return to Puerto Maldonado to collect your luggage, then take a short flight.
 If Lima is Peru's head, then Cusco is definitely the heart.
 Once you've spent some time acclimatising to the altitude of 3450 m, head out on an orientation walk with your leader.
 See the ancient, colonial and contemporary architecture styles, including the Plaza de Armas (Main Square), the San Pedro Market, the 12 Angled Stone, Regocijo Square and San Blas Square.
 This tour will also include the most significant temple in the ancient Inca empire – Qoricancha.
 Despite being covered with a Baroque facade in the 17th century by the Spanish, the original Inca masonry has been uncovered in some areas.
-The rest of the day is yours to spend how you like.
+In the evening visit Casa Intrepid for your trek briefing, then you are free to explore at your own pace or find the perfect dinner spot with your group and try some local Peruvian favourites.

 Hop on a private bus this morning and travel through the lush terraces of the Sacred Valley to Ollantaytambo – one of the few places where the Inca defeated the Spanish.
 On the way, stop at a village to enjoy lunch and conversation in a community that still practices many Inca traditions.
-Then, visit the AMA Restaurant in Urubamba for afternoon tea – this café is dedicated to working with single mothers throughout the Sacred Valley, where there are few opportunities for childcare and employment.
-As all the ingredients used here are grown and purchased locally, the establishment also prides itself on its organic and locally focused practices.
-Enjoy a coffee, tea or juice with a slice of vegan beet cake or a homemade cookie and continue your journey to Ollantaytambo.
-Tonight, maybe you’d like to sit down for a dinner of quinoa and alpaca stew at one of the local restaurants.
+Visit the AMA Restaurant in Urubamba – this cafe provides employment opportunities and job training for single mothers throughout the Sacred Valley.
+Enjoy a snack and learn how this inclusive enterprise focuses on economic growth, gender equality and the support of vulnerable communities.
+Continue your journey to Ollantaytambo, tonight, maybe you’d like to sit down for a dinner of quinoa and alpaca stew at one of the local restaurants.

 Depending on the travel arrangements you made before the trip, during the next four days you’ll be either hiking the Inca Trail (Route 1), hiking the Quarry Trail (Route 2) or staying in Cusco for two days before taking the train to Aguas Calientes (Route 3).
 All routes visit Machu Picchu.
 While away from Cusco, the bulk of your luggage will be stored at your hotel.
 If you’re hiking the Inca Trail or the Quarry Trail, the evening before you leave, you'll receive a small duffle bag to carry your clothes in for the next four days (5 kg maximum).
 Your team of porters will carry these bags for you, together with the food and equipment for the trail.
 You won't have access to these items until the end of each day, as the porters will always be ahead of the group.
 If you’re travelling to Aguas Calientes by train, you'll be able to leave most of your luggage at the hotel in Cusco and travel with only a small bag for the overnight stay in Aguas Calientes.
 Route 1 Inca Trail Today, travel by minivan to the 82 km marker and meet your crew of local porters, your cook and your guide.
 Your first day will include uphill trekking to the campsite, which sits at 3100 m above sea level.
 On the way, you’ll see the Inca sites of Ollantaytambo, Huillca Raccay and Llactapata, as well as incredible views of snow-capped Veronica Peak.
 In the evening, unwind at the campsite with a nourishing meal prepared by your cook.
 Route 2 Quarry Trail Make an early start today and drive to Choquequilla, a small ceremonial place where Incas worshipped the moon.
 From here, you’ll head to the small community near Qory Song’o (Golden Heart) hill, where you’ll climb to the top for the incredible views of the Soqma Perolniyoc, Pachar and Huarocondo valleys.
 There are also several sacred tombs in the area, protected by the locals, which you can explore with your leader and even see some of the original structure crafted from wood and leather.
 These remains have never been seen by travellers before, so you can be a part of this exclusive experience.
 Carry on to the Perolniyoc Cascade lookout, where you can stop for some snacks and photos.
 Arrive at the campsite, 3700 m above sea level, around lunchtime.
 After, set off to explore the Q'orimarca archaeological site, which once served as a checkpoint to the Incas.
 Route 3 Cusco: After spending the night in Ollantaytambo, take a short drive to the town of Pisac.
 Pisac is well known for its market.
 Here you’ll have the opportunity to shop for souvenirs and perhaps try some local empanadas.
 Arrive back at Cusco in the afternoon, where your leader will take you to San Pedro Market, where you have the option to buy some local favourites for a picnic tomorrow.